 What exactly is the difference between canoe vs kayak?
 The two types of boats may look and work very similarly, but they’re also very different in their own ways.
+Learn about the best inflatable kayak.

 Knowing the differences between canoes and kayaks can help you make a decision about what to buy.